telent/projectr/README.md

 * probably other stuff I haven't thought of yet

+    Projectr::Project.new :test do
+      # directories may be named by symbols or strings
+      directory :example do
+        #as may files
+        file "file1"
+        file :file2
+        directory "subdir" do
+          file :subdir_file
+        end
+      end
+    end

+    h=Projectr::Proejct[:test]
+    h.load!
+    # and again
+    h.load!   # nothing happens this time
+    # touch example/file1.rb
+    h.load!   # loads only the changed file

 Common Lisp hackers will know what I mean when I say "it's Defsystem in Ruby".
 They will then shortly be disappointed when they realise just how little it actually does (almost nothing whatsoever) compared to the